North Eastern Railway (United Kingdom): Principal stations

-Having inherited the country's first ever great barrel-vault roofed station, Newcastle Central, from its constituent the York Newcastle & Berwick railway, the NER during the next half century built a finer set of grand principal stations than any other British railway company, with examples at Alnwick, Tynemouth, Gateshead East, Sunderland, Stockton, Middlesbrough, Darlington Bank Top, York and Hull Paragon; the rebuilding and enlargement of the last-named resulting in the last of the type in the country.
-The four largest, at Newcastle, Darlington, York and Hull survive in transport use, as does Tynemouth.
-Alnwick is still extant but in non-transport use since 1991 as a second-hand book warehouse, the others having been demolished during the 1950s/60s state-owned railway era, two (Sunderland and Middlesbrough) following Second World War bomb damage.
+Having inherited the country's first great barrel-vault-roofed station, Newcastle Central, from its constituent, the York Newcastle & Berwick railway, over the next half century the NER built a grander set of principal station buildings than any other British railway company, with examples at Alnwick, Tynemouth, Gateshead East, Sunderland, Stockton, Middlesbrough, Darlington Bank Top, York and Hull Paragon.
+The rebuilding and enlargement of the last-named created the last of the type in the country.

+The four largest stations, at Newcastle, Darlington, York and Hull, survive in transport use, as does Tynemouth.
+Alnwick is still extant as a second-hand book warehouse, having lost its transport use in 1991.
+The others were demolished during the state-owned-railway era of the 1950s and 60s, two of them, Sunderland and Middlesbrough, following bomb damage during the Second World War.